germainm/backup_cheatography/README.md

 After you're done downloading, you can sort files with the python script.

 Don't forget to adjust the base directory and create the pdf, latex and html destination directory.

+You need to set wb_downloader_base var too. this is where wayback_machine_downloader stored files